wp-plugins/foxyshop/readme.txt

 = 1.50 =
 * New Feature: Product images based on dropdown selection (image key)
 * Thumbnail images now available in the admin product selection screen.
 Makes identifying your products easier.
 * Improved internationalization features.
 Now supports local currency.
-(If you have trouble, please let me know.)
 * Variations now stored inside of the main product variable.
 Easier to access when doing advanced integrations.
 * See [Release Notes](http://www.foxy-shop.com/2011/03/version-1-5-variation-images/) for more details